sanskrit/raw_etexts_english/blogs/manasataramgini/2009/03/2009-03-09_the-heroes-gopanarya-and-vijayalaya-deva.md

 svAM rAjadhAnIn-nija \[asi?\]-bala-nihatotsikta-tauruShka-sainyaH
 kR^itvA |
 shrI-ra\~Nga-bhUmim kR^ita-yuga-sahitAnta \[…?\] lakShmI mahIbhyAM
-saMsthApyAsyAM sarojabhava iva kurute sAdhu-charyAM saparyaM ||*
+saMsthApyAsyAM sarojabhava iva kurute sAdhu-charyAM saparyam ||*

 The world \[which is a\] stage, its king \[ra\~NgarAja\] from the vR^iShabha hills’ slopes \[Tirupati\], the brAhmaNa gopaNa brought to